ritishaj/2025-01-09-git/README.md

 # 2025-01-09-git
-- 'git clone': does a one-time download from github to your local computer
+- `git clone`: does a one-time download from github to your local computer
-    - make sure the directiory your are cloning is not already a git repo
+    - make sure the directiory you are cloning is not already a git repo
+ - `git status`: tells you whats happening in your current git repository
+ - `git add <FILE>`: adds <FILE> to the staging area
+ - `git commit -m "MESSAGE"`: creates a commit (aka snapshot) with the changes in the staging area, with the message you supplied